ValoIntranet/valo-community-samples/scripts/valo-search-to-uwp-migration/README.md

 Import-Module SharePointPnPPowerShellOnline -MaximumVersion 3.22.2006.2 -Force
 ```

 Please note: If you run into this issue, you will naturally not be able to restore the old version of your page by re-applying the backuped page template.
-Apply-PnPProvisioningTemplate will also use the add-client-side-component call under the hood.
+Invoke-PnPSiteTemplate will also use the add-client-side-component call under the hood.
 Result will usually be an empty or unchanged page and an ominous error message that "one or more errors have occurred".

 To restore your page you'll have to rely on the SP version history, or you'll have to solve the PnP issue by using a working version for your tenants current issue first.